Skip to main content

 Healthspan is the period of life spent in good health, free from the chronic diseases and disabilities of aging.
 While two people may have the same lifespan, they can have vastly different states of metabolic health, resulting in different healthspans.

 Metabolic Healthspan is the period of your life spent in good metabolic health.
-Our metric reflects the impact of your food, exercise, and lifestyle by showing you how many years you may extend your metabolic healthspan.
+Our metric reflects the impact of your food, exercise, and lifestyle by showing how many years you may extend your metabolic healthspan.

 How do I see my Metabolic Healthspan?

-From here, you can tap the 6-month and Year toggles to see your trends over time.
+4. Tap the 6-month and Year toggles to see your trends over time.

 How is it calculated?

 Metabolic Healthspan integrates 5 key science-based metrics that capture glycemic control (insulin resistance) and body weight to give you a better indicator of your health.
+You can tap into each Factor to learn more about each measure and range.

 The 5 contributors below are weighted to show how your Metabolic Healthspan may be extended.